-D. Mobile Agents for Logistics
+1.4 Mobile Agents for Logistics

-Mobile agents can be representatives of vehicles, distribution centers, packages and other components of autonomous logistic processes [4].
+Mobile agents can be representatives of vehicles, distribution centers, packages and other components of autonomous cooperating logistics processes (which are described in Scholz-Reiter et al. (2004)).
 They can then interact with other logistical objects respectively their agents by means of the underlying multi-agent system (MAS).

-E. Evaluation of Mobile Agents
+1.5 Evaluation of Mobile Agents